covcom/205CDE/13_Basic_Flask/README.md

 We'll come back to this file later.
 Now go into the terminal and issue the following command `python hello_flask.py`, the system will prompt you with something like 'Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)...'.

 Now you have a server listening on port 8080.
 But we don't know the IP address!
-Right-click on the container in CodeAnywhere and select 'info', in the window that pops up locate the URL in the format of 'http://[a-z0-9]+\.codeanyapp\.com',
+Right-click on the container in CodeAnywhere and select 'info', in the window that pops up locate the URL in the format of 'http://[a-z0-9]+\.codeanyapp\.com'

 ![](.md_images/share.png)

-Paste that URL suffixed with the port number into a new browser tab, what you'll see 'Hello World!' coming up in your browser.
+Paste that URL suffixed with the port number into a new browser tab, and you'll see 'Hello World!' coming up in your browser.
 Congratulations, your first Flask website is up and running!

 Now go back to the code we inserted into the file.
 There are several important concepts in it: